Monday & Thursday

 Crowns need the same careful attention as your natural teeth.
 Daily brushing and flossing between your birth and restored teeth will help prevent plaque buildup.
 When you have crowns, keep up with your regular dental cleanings.
 Wearing a nightguard is an excellent idea to protect your investment and teeth.

-Glendale Heights Family Dental offers complimentary consultations to help you weigh the benefits and drawbacks of your choices.
-Find out more about the advantages of each of the dental implant options.
+At Glendale Heights Family Dental, they provide consultations to aid you in appraising the pros and cons of dental crowns.
 Call Glendale Heights Family Dental at (630) 866 – 6000 to make an appointment immediately!